JacobRex/limitlessrpg/docs/index.md

   - title: Active Defense
     details: Players roll to defend, keeping you engaged even when its not your turn.
   - title: Open Source
-    details: Limitless is proudly released under the Open RPG Creative license (“ORC License”) for others to use.
+    details: LIMITLESS is proudly released under the Open RPG Creative license (“ORC License”) for others to use.
 ---

 ## Why I Wrote This